luisarizmendi/edge-demos/common/roles/setup_rh_edge-mgmt-node/README.md

 ### Red Hat Customer Portal Offline Token

 This token is used to authenticate to the customer portal and download software.
-It is needed to deploy the Ansible Automation Platform server.
+It is needed to deploy the Ansible Automation Platform server and in order to download the standard RHEL ISO.

 It can be generated [here](https://access.redhat.com/management/api).